Dirty Weekend (2015 film)

-Dirty Weekend is a 2015 comedy-drama film written and directed by Neil LaBute and starring Matthew Broderick, Alice Eve, and Phil Burke.
+Dirty Weekend is a 2015 comedy drama film written and directed by Neil LaBute and starring Matthew Broderick, Alice Eve, and Phil Burke.
 Produced by Duncan Montgomery, Tiller Russell, and Joey Stewart, with Executive Producers Cody Davis, Jack Selby & James Jackson Leach.
 Shot in Albuquerque, New Mexico.

 Plot

 Les Moore (Broderick) is a businessman who finds himself delayed in a city where a year earlier a few too many drinks led to an unexpected encounter that has since haunted him.
-He sets out with his co-worker Natalie Hamilton (Eve) to figure out what really happened.
+He sets out with his co-worker Natalie Havington (Eve) to figure out what really happened.